Get in Touch

 MySQL Backup and Recovery

-• Backup basics
+• Backup fundamentals

-• Types of backup
+• Types of backups

 • Backup tools and utilities

-• Creating binary and text backups
+• Performing binary and text backups

 • The role of log and status files in backups

-• Data recovery
+• Data recovery procedures

 Replication

-• Managing the MySQL binary log
+• Managing the MySQL Binary Log

 • MySQL replication threads and files